SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[6.8.4.0-dev](https://fileshare.impresion3d.pro/filebrowser/api/public/dl/MOA7qeZ-/Releases/Simulator%20Controller%206.8.4.0-dev.zip) (Early build for 6.8.4.
+[6.8.4.0-beta]() (Test build for 6.8.4.
 Changes: Car geometry information for AMS2, Optimized Assistants cooldown phase, New script function Rules.Produce, Updated LLM Runtime, Assistant.Call returns value, New Assistant.Property, New knowledge base fact for Assistant language, Migrated to AHK 2.1-alpha.19, Removed passive cars for rF2 and LMU, Fixed rare produce bug, Show DNS in race reports.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes#6840) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-684) of this version and all the versions you might have skipped, before installing and using this version.